ClaireZeng668/f24_csf/assignment3/README.txt

 - As the number of blocks increased, hit rates generally remained high, but total cycles also increased slightly.
 - Direct mapped caches performed worse compared to fully associative caches, especially with smaller block sizes.
 For example, with 256 sets, 1 block, 4096 bytes, write-allocate, and write-back, the hit rate was 99.839%, but total cycles were much higher at 116,227,683.
 - Direct-mapped caches performed best when block size was larger (4096 bytes for example) but still fell short in total cycles.
-- Set-associative caches were in between direct-mapped and fully associative caches.
-For example, a configuration with 256 sets, 4 blocks per set, 1024 bytes, write-allocate + write-back, and LRU gave a hit rate of 99.8964%, with only 14,928,483 total cycles (a balance).
+- Set-associative caches were generally in between direct-mapped and fully associative caches.
+- Numbers for set associate caches are all fairly similar, so sizes may be somewhat neglible.

 Analysis:
 - Fully Associative: High hit rates (over 99%) for write-back configurations indicate good cache performance, especially for larger block sizes (4096 bytes).
 However, the miss rates increase significantly when using FIFO and no-write-allocate policies.